A comprehensive guide to corporate travel allowances in the Netherlands

 Workers who come to the office by bus, ferry, or metro are also entitled to tax-free mileage allowances, but to be eligible, they must meet the following criteria.

-• Staff must commute to the same workplace at least 1 day a week and for at least 40 days each year.
-Each journey must be completed within 24 hours to count towards their total.
+• Staff must commute to the same workplace at least one day a week and for at least 40 days each year.
+Each journey must be completed within 24 hours to count toward their total.

 Public transport expenses are completely tax-free.
 So on top of the €0.21 allowance, employers may also decide to pay workers full travel expenses when they commute to work by these means.